-L.I.F.E. at Outback is an empowerment curriculum specifically designed by women for young women.
+L.I.F.E. at Outback is an empowerment curriculum specifically designed to help students find Voice, Values, and Vision.
 Our program works with adolescents between the ages of 13 and 17 who are struggling with fully forming their identity with competence and integrity.
-The young ladies who come to L.I.F.E. at outBACK often struggle with anxiety, depression, trauma, self-worth, adoption, attachment, unhealthy relationships, effects of social media, and declining family dynamics.
+The students who come to L.I.F.E. at outBACK often struggle with anxiety, depression, trauma, self-worth, adoption, attachment, unhealthy relationships, effects of social media, and declining family dynamics.

 With the support of staff, students examine what plays a role in the socialization of young women in conjunction with mental health challenges.
 Research continues to show that animals can provide significant mental health benefits such as a reduction in anxiety, grief, isolation, depression while improving empathy, trust, engagement in treatment, and focus & attention.
-As such, outBACK utilizes therapeutic interventions through the use of emotional support “comfort” dogs who live with the girls daily.
+As such, outBACK utilizes therapeutic interventions through the use of emotional support “comfort” dogs who live with the students daily.

 Acceptance + Accountability + Awareness